Manav664/Grip-Task-5/README.md

 # Grip-Task-5
-The task is to do Exploratory Data Analysis - Sports Dataset -: IPL dataset
+The task is to do Exploratory Data Analysis - Sports using IPL datasets